theusc6/aws-terraform-infrastructure/README.md

 git tag -a v0.1.1 -m "Short description of the changes in this version" git push origin v0.1.1
 ```
-Remember: Tagging should reflect the significance of the changes.
+Note: Tagging should reflect the significance of the changes.
 Not every commit needs a new tag; only tag commits that represent a significant milestone or release.
 6. Commit & Push
 ```
 git add .